 - Registering for the Water Efficiency Labelling and Standards scheme (WELS).

 - Stage 2 Check-testing under the Greenhouse and Energy Minimum Standards (GEMS) legislation.
 (Note we also conduct Stage 1 check-testing directly for GEMS / E3 program).

-- Approval of products before they are offered for sale and use, by certification through a Conformity Assessment Body, which include schemes catering for gas appliances and components (Gas Compliance Mark), WaterMark Level 1 & 2 plumbing products, and other product certification schemes
+- Approval of products before they are sold or used by certification through a Conformity Assessment Body, which includes schemes covering gas appliances and components (Gas Compliance Mark), WaterMark Level 1 & 2 plumbing products, and other product certification schemes.

 - WaterMark certification of plumbing fixtures and fittings is managed and administered by the Australian Building Codes Board (ABCB), as specified in the Plumbing Code of Australia (PCA).

 - Numerous schemes run by CABs are applicable for products such as solar water heaters.